sherifmagdy32/gaming_os_tweaker/README.md

 - Vanguard (Valorant) - Working **(But, only if you apply the `anticheat_fix.cmd` from `scripts/optional_helpers/` folder, to enable the exploit mitigations again.)**
 - FaceIT (CSGO) - Not Tested **(It seems that might be similar to Vanguard in terms of requirements.
 I dont play the game to know.)**

-> I didnt have the opportunity to test every game, but most without Anti Cheats should be working, except maybe VR/Mixed Reality.
+> I didnt have the opportunity to test every game, but most without Anti-Cheats should be working, except maybe VR/Mixed Reality.
 If anyone find any issue, feel free to create an issue and/or PR.

-> If you have any suggestions, additions or corrections, feel free to create an issue and/or PR.

 ---